code-dot-org/code-dot-org/SETUP.md

    ...
    ```

-Return to the [Overview](#overview) to continue installation.
 Note that there are additional steps for Apple Silicon (M1) when it comes to `bundle install` and `bundle exec rake ...` commands, which are noted in their respective steps.

 ### OS X Catalina